 SUCCESSFUL DISPLAY: FAILURE DISPLAY: SOLUTION Panel is not on the network.
 LINK OK Link Error Verify Cable is connected.
 Check cable and network hardware.
 DHCP OK DHCP Error Verify DHCP server is receiving the panel's request for an IP address.
-GATEWAY FOUND Panel cannot reach gateway IP address.
-No Gateway Verify gateway IP address/ports are open between panel an DEST FOUND No Destination Verify receiver IP address and that ports are open for outbound traffic.
+GATEWAY FOUND No Gateway Panel cannot reach gateway IP address.
+Verify gateway IP address/ports are open between panel and gateway.
+DEST FOUND No Destination Verify receiver IP address and that ports are open for outbound traffic.
 Send a test signal to DMP Tech Support IP at 66.119.23.101 port 2001.
-Not Connected or No ACK COMM PATH GOOD Received Verify receiver IP address is correct and that the ports at the Monitoring Center are open for inbound/outbound traffic.
+COMM PATH GOOD Not Connected or No ACK Received Verify receiver IP address is correct and that the ports at the Monitoring Center are open for inbound/outbound traffic.
 Send a test signal to DMP Tech Support IP at 66.119.23.101 port 2001.